gemseo/gemseo/docs/mdo/mda.md

 # Multi Disciplinary Analyses

+!!! info "Tutorial"
+    - [Tutorial - The Multi-Disciplinary Analysis][tutorial-the-multidisciplinary-design-analysis]

+!!! info "How-to"
+    - [Instantiate an MDAChain][manage-nested-coupling-systems]
+    - [MDA acceleration techniques][accelerate-mda-convergence]
+    - [Create sequential hybrid MDAs][create-sequential-hybrid-mdas]

-This section deals with the construction and execution of a Multi Disciplinary Analysis, abbreviated MDA.
+This section deals with the Multi Disciplinary Analysis, abbreviated MDA.
 MDAs are required when dealing with coupled disciplines, that is when inputs of disciplines are outputs of others.
 Such variables are referred to as the coupling variables.

 !!! note
     In GEMSEO, the MDA objects all inherit from [BaseMDA][gemseo.mda.base.BaseMDA].